HL7/davinci-ehrx/input/intro-notes/OperationDefinition-member-match-notes.md

 Implementers should plan for the possibilities that these paramter names will be changed in the future.

+#### Resolving parameter references
+The input parameters include a Coverage resource with a reference to a Patient resource.
+That reference **SHALL** be a 'local' reference (i.e. starting with "Patient/" rather than "http"), **SHALL** be resolved to the paraemter with the name "MemberPatient" and **SHALL** refer to the same id.

 #### Member matching Logic
 This specification does not define the member matching logic that is used by a Payer that processes a $member-match operation.